Beast Boy: The Ravagers

 After those events Fairchild led the team to a place in Los Angeles.
 There the team is confronted by Superboy and Niles Caulder.
 Caulder is introduced as a long time known of Fairchild and is also implied that Caulder has known Beast Boy although their connection has not been explored.
-Later Fairchild and Caulder introduces the team to a deep underground science & engineering facility, which provides headquarters and combat training for the team in their campaign against the organization of N.O.W.H.E.R.E. as meanwhile Harvest has sent Rose Wilson and Warblade to recapture them.
+Later, Fairchild and Caulder introduce the team to a deep underground science and engineering facility, which provides headquarters and combat training for the team in their campaign against N.O.W.H.E.R.E. as Harvest sends Rose Wilson and Warblade to recapture them.

 As the series progresses Beast Boy and Terra start developing romantic feelings for each other as Beast Boy finally finds someone who cared for him in the middle of the countless tortures and painful experiments he has suffered back in the Colony.
-Later Terra opens up her feelings for Gar teasing him: "Why in the world haven't you tried to kiss me yet?" as they share a passionate kiss.
+Later, Terra opens up her feelings for Gar teasing him: "Why in the world haven't you tried to kiss me yet?" as they share a passionate kiss.
 After the kiss they become a couple.

-With Rose and Warblade having difficulties in capturing the Ravagers, Harvest makes a deal with Deathstroke to hunt down the Ravagers and attack each one using a special weapon called the Abeo Blade.
+With Rose and Warblade having difficulty capturing the Ravagers, Harvest makes a deal with Deathstroke to hunt down the Ravagers and attack each one using a special weapon called the Abeo Blade.
 Succeeding in invading Caulder's place, Deathstroke manages to "kill" Ridge (in his human form - a child), Caulder himself, Thunder and Lightning using the weapon, and also cuts Warblade's head off.
 As Deathstroke chooses an already injured Beast Boy as his next victim, a desperate Terra tries to stop him in fear of losing Gar.
 But her attempt falls short as she is stabbed and burned by Deathstroke's Abeo Blade.
-As a horrified Garfield sees Terra burning right before his eyes, pure rage takes command of him as he transforms into a werewolf and delivers Deathstroke a hard blow in the face which tears off his mask and bloodies his nose and mouth.
-Still in berserk state Beast Boy turns into a dinosaur and lashes at Deathstroke, causing the support beam to collapse and bury him in a pile of rubble.
+As a horrified Garfield sees Terra burning right before his eyes, he transforms into a wolf and delivers Deathstroke a hard blow in the face which tears off his mask and bloodies his nose and mouth.
+Still in a berserk state, Beast Boy turns into a dinosaur and lashes at Deathstroke, causing the support beam to collapse and bury him in rubble.
 After that Deathstroke leaves an unconscious and bloodied Beast Boy on the ground believing that he is dead.
-After the battle with Beast Boy, Deathstroke proceeds and stabs Rose and then Fairchild with the Abeo Blade finishing his job.
-Later it is revealed that the Abeo Blade was not a weapon meant to but instead a teleportation device, sending Terra, Rose and the other Ravagers except Beast Boy back to the Colony once again.
-As part of the deal Harvest gives Rose and Terra to Deathstroke.
+After the battle with Beast Boy, Deathstroke proceeds and stabs Rose and Fairchild with the Abeo Blade.
+It is later revealed that the Abeo Blade was a teleportation device that returned the Ravagers to the Colony.